-North Idaho College Small Business Development Center will hold Marketing Strategy for Profit 8:30 a.m.-noon Friday, May 24, at Hedlund Building, 420 N. College, Coeur d’Alene.
-Guests will learn to understand the specific need they are trying to meet and to create value that customers would be willing to pay a premium for.
+The North Idaho Small Business Development Center will hold Marketing Strategy for Profit 8:30 a.m.-noon, Friday, Sept.
+13, at North Idaho College, Hedlund Building, Room 413, 420 N. College Drive, in Coeur d’Alene.
+Guests will learn to understand the specific need they’re trying to meet and to create value for which customers would be willing to pay a premium.
 The class is $49.

 The Coeur d’Alene Chamber of Commerce will hold Meet a Farmer Tour and Dinner noon-7 p.m.
 Friday, Sept.
 13, at Kootenai County Fairgrounds, 4056 N. Government Way, in Coeur d’Alene.
 Guests will meet and hear from local farmers who will share stories of their farms, the challenges they face, conservation practices, and the cost of doing business.
 The dinner is $45, with one additional companion ticket for $25.

 Spokane County United Way will hold Day of Impact 2019 Luncheon 11:30 a.m.-1 p.m., Tuesday, Sept.
 17, at Gonzaga University’s Hemmingson Center, 702 E. Desmet.
 Guests will hear from participants in United Way’s ALICE program, an immersion program exposing guests to the reality of life for people living above the federal poverty line, but below the basic cost of living.
 Guests will learn about poverty and racial equity with the goal to inspire and empower each other to create the community they want to see and live in.
 The luncheon is free to attend.